go-fjords/terraform-workshop/README.md

 Preferably do these before the workshop.

-[A Google Account](https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp) is necessary to work with Google Cloud.
-Register with your work email by cliking "Use my current email address instead".

 For this workshop we will be using the [adventure-tech-workshop](https://console.cloud.google.com/home/dashboard?project=adventure-tech-workshop) project.
 Ask @snorremd for access.

 ### Docker remote container setup with Visual Studio Code